filipecalasans/realTimePlot/README.md

 We recommend leveraging QtCreator when you have more than one Qt version installed in your system.
 QtCreator provides a nice interface to select the desired `toolchain` making sure `CMake` and `qmake` identify the correct Qt Version.

+# How to Build macOS

+Use the script `build-macOs.sh` to build the project in macOS.

 # How to use this library on CMake based projects

 Currently, we export `realtimeplot.cmake`  and `qcustomplot.cmake` inside the folder `external`.
 They are generated when you run `cmake` for the first time, and can be imported from your top level CMake project.
 Also, you should link your binary to `realtimeplot`.

 Find a minimal example below that creates a `cmake` project for an application in a different directory ree.

 ```cmake
 cmake_minimum_required(VERSION 3.1.0)